AkhilaKokkonda/Newspulse_Anlayser/README.md

 # 📰 NewsPulse – AI News Trend Analyzer

+---

-## 1.Project Overview
+## 1. Project Overview
 NewsPulse is a modern web application that analyzes trending news using AI and NLP.
 Users can filter news by category, country, or keyword and gain insights through:
 - Sentiment analysis
 - Entity recognition
 - Visual dashboards